๐Ÿ”Social Stratification

 Age and Ageism

-• Life course positioning affects access to resources; both young workers and older adults face employment discrimination
+• Life course positioning affects access to resources; both young workers entering the labor market and older adults nearing retirement face employment discrimination

 • Ageism manifests in hiring practices, workplace treatment, and assumptions about competence and productivity

-Compare: Race vs. Gender as ascribed characteristics—both are assigned at birth and trigger discrimination, but they operate through different institutional mechanisms.
+Compare: Race vs. Gender as ascribed characteristics: both are assigned at birth and trigger discrimination, but they operate through different institutional mechanisms.
 Race is often tied to residential segregation and criminal justice disparities, while gender operates more through occupational sorting and domestic labor expectations.
-FRQs may ask you to analyze how these intersect.
+Exam questions may ask you to analyze how these intersect.

 Achieved Characteristics: What You Acquire

-These are statuses individuals attain through effort and choice—though access to achievement is itself stratified.
-The "achieved" nature of these characteristics often masks how ascribed factors shape who can achieve them.
+These are statuses you attain through effort and choice, though access to achievement is itself stratified.
+The "achieved" label often masks how ascribed factors shape who can achieve them in the first place.

 Education and Access to Knowledge

-• Unequal access to quality education reproduces stratification; school funding tied to property taxes creates resource disparities along class and racial lines
+• Unequal access to quality education reproduces stratification.
+School funding tied to local property taxes creates resource disparities along class and racial lines, so the zip code you're born into shapes the education you receive

 Occupation and Job Status

-• Occupational prestige hierarchies rank jobs by social standing, income, and autonomy; these rankings are remarkably consistent across cultures
+• Occupational prestige hierarchies rank jobs by social standing, income, and autonomy.
+These rankings are remarkably consistent across cultures, suggesting shared ideas about which work is "valuable"

-• Dual labor market theory—primary sector jobs offer security and advancement while secondary sector jobs offer neither, and movement between sectors is limited
+• Dual labor market theory divides the economy into two sectors.
+Primary sector jobs (corporate management, engineering) offer security, benefits, and advancement.
+Secondary sector jobs (food service, retail) offer none of these, and movement between sectors is limited

-Compare: Education vs. Occupation—both are "achieved" statuses, but education is increasingly necessary to access high-status occupations.
-The key distinction: education is the pathway, occupation is the outcome.
-Know that sociologists debate whether education creates human capital or simply signals existing advantages.
+Compare: Education vs. Occupation: both are "achieved" statuses, but education is increasingly necessary to access high-status occupations.
+Education is the pathway, occupation is the outcome.
+Sociologists debate whether education actually creates human capital (real skills) or simply signals existing advantages (credentials as gatekeeping).

 Economic Mechanisms: How Wealth Concentrates